Soartex/soartex.github.io/_posts/2015-01-02-contributing-to-the-modded-repos.md

 {:#cloning-a-repository .page-header}
 # Cloning a Repository
 Now that there is a copy on your local account we can download it, and edit the textures through our client.
 We first want to make a copy of the repository to our computer.
 This is called "cloning" the repository.
-In the Github client the plus dropdown will let you get access to the repositories on your account.
-From the clone tab/menu the repository we forked should show up under your account.
+In the Github client, the plus dropdown will let you get access to the repositories on your account.
+From the clone tab/menu the repository we forked should show up.
 By clicking the clone button the repository will be downloaded to your computer.

 ![Cloning To Computer](/assets/img/contributing-to-the-modded-repos/cloning-1.png)
 ![Cloning Download](/assets/img/contributing-to-the-modded-repos/cloning-2.png)